How New Workflow Efficiency Platforms are Poised to Change the Legal Industry

 So while I stated early on that I’m excited about the launch of LawDesk360, I’m just as excited about the future of legal tech, its positive effect on collaboration and workflow, and its adoption across the industry.
 There’s much to look forward to including further advances in AI, blockchain technology and quantum computing that will continue to exceed what is possible today.

-Monica Zent is an experienced entrepreneur, investor, businesswoman and trusted legal advisor to leading global brands, over a period that spans decades.
+About the Author Monica Zent is an experienced entrepreneur, investor, businesswoman and trusted legal advisor to leading global brands, over a period that spans decades.
 She is the founder of leading legal services company, ZentLaw and its innovative ZentLaw Labs.
 She is also the founder of LawDesk360, the workflow efficiency platform for legal departments and law firms.
 Zent is an investor in real estate and start-ups.
 She dedicates much of her time and talent to various charitable causes.
 She is a diversity and inclusion advocate, inspiring all people to pursue their dreams.
 When she’s not running companies, Zent runs distance as an endurance athlete. @monicazent